 Then we set out deeper.
 This jungle is unlike anything I’ve seen before.
 Most of the time there is no path for us to walk on and we have to push through dense undergrowth, our vision is constrained horizontally to the next few meters, and vertically to even less.

-After an hour we break through into a wide corridor cleared of vegetation, created for a line of electricity pylons which runs the length of the reserve.
+After an hour we breakthrough into a wide corridor cleared of vegetation, created for a line of electricity pylons that runs the length of the reserve.
 It’s our first chance to look up and, literally, see the wood for the trees.
-At the edge of the clearing a white-handed gibbon perches on a dangerously thin branch, unfolding its preternaturally long arms and swinging down, tracing a neat semicircle in the air.
+At the edge of the clearing, a white-handed gibbon perches on a dangerously thin branch, unfolding its preternaturally long arms and swinging down, tracing a neat semicircle in the air.
 The tree shudders violently as it lands.
 “You won’t be able to see this anywhere else in the forest,” Alex tells us.
 “Only in this clearing—where development has cut a clean, unnatural swathe—can you get a glimpse of the most forest-dependent species.”

 The fact is that most life here takes place beyond the reach and sight of human visitors.
 As we walk, I get a sense of vast stories at play—tree fall and tree rise, predator and prey and life and death—to which we are tangential.
 I can’t shake the feeling of being an intruder, as if we’ve just interrupted something which will resume as soon as we leave.